Restless reachability problems in temporal graphs: Experiments

-\spara{Scalability.} To demonstrate the scalability of the algorithm we experiment with synthetic graphs.
 In Figure~\ref{fig:exp:scalability} (left), we compare the run\-time as a function of the number of edges for the fine-grained oracle and the baseline.
-The experiments are performed on five independent random power-law graphs for each configuration of $n=10^2,\dots,10^5$ with fixed values of $d=100$, $k=10$, $\tau=100$, $\Delta=10$, $\delta:V \rightarrow \{\Delta\}$, $\alpha=-1.0$, and $w=100$.
 We observe a linear increase in the run\-time with the the number of edges, as predicted by the theoretical analysis.
 In Figure~\ref{fig:exp:scalability} (center-left), we compare the run\-time as a function of the length of the restless path for the fine-grained oracle and the baseline.
-The experiments are performed on five independent random power-law graphs for each configuration of $k=5,\dots,15$, with fixed values of $n=10^3$, $d=100$, $\tau=100$, $\Delta=10$, $\delta:V \rightarrow \{\Delta\}$, $\alpha=-1.0$, and $w=100$.
 We observe an exponential increase in the run\-time with the increase in length of the restless path, as predicted by the theoretical analysis.
-The source vertex is chosen uniformly at random.
 The variance in run\-time between the independent graph inputs is very small for the algebraic algorithm as compared to the baseline, which exhibit high variance in run\-time.
 We observe that our baseline fails to report the solution for power-law graphs with $n=10^3$, $m=10^6$, and $k=10$.
 Note that we terminate experiments that take more than ten hours.
-The run\-time of the exhaustive search algorithm depends on the degree distribution of the graph: if the temporal {\sc dfs} visits a high-degree vertex then the baseline algorithm takes long time to complete the execution.
+The run\-time of the exhaustive search algorithm depends on the degree distribution of the graph: if the temporal {\dfs} visits a high-degree vertex then the baseline algorithm takes long time to complete the execution.
 However, the baseline is efficient for sparse $d$-regular graphs, where the maximum degree is small.
 Again, for scaling with respect to the length of the restless path our baseline failed to report a solution for $k \ge 10$.
 We terminate the experiments, which take more than ten hours of run\-time.
 Our implementation can handle the \krestlessreach problem on a graph instance with one million nodes, ten million edges, and path length $k=10$, in less than 20 minutes using less than 2~gigabytes of working memory on the workstation configuration.